Hilgay Silver Band

 Fetes, etc. There was much fundraising to ensure the upkeep of the premises,

-uniforms, music, et al. Contesting has always been a feature of the Band, even way back in days gone by, but none more so than during the past 10 years when, not only competing as a Band (reaching the National Finals twice, in 1991 and 1997), but also many members - Senior and Junior - have taken part, very successfully, in Solo and Quartet Contests.
+uniforms, music, et al. The receipt of a Lottery grant in 1995 enabled new instruments to be purchased to replace the old ones - some of which had been around for 50 years.
+Contesting has in the past been a feature of the Band.
+The band reaching the National Finals twice, in 1991 and 199), but also many members - Senior and Junior - have taken part, very successfully, in Solo and Quartet Contests.
 The Youth Band achieved the honour of becoming East Anglian Champions in 1992.
-Centenary Celebrations took place in 1996.
-A march entitled 'HSB' was
+Centenary Celebrations took place in 1996 and a march entitled 'HSB' was especially commissioned for the Band.

 |